sierikov/next9/README.md

 - `/about` - displays about page
 - `/about/me` - displays *nested* route
 - `/user/:id` - displays *dynamic* route when `id` is specified.
-    It also can parse *parametrs queries*.
+    It also can parse *parameters queries*.
 Try

     ```ulr
     http://localhost:3000/user/1?action=create&darkmode=false